 Near-Field Effects

 Lamprey ammocoetes, smaller than 40–50-mm total length could be entrained by the Red Bluff and Hamilton City intakes if passing close during operational periods.
 The probability of entrainment will be reduced to almost zero at 60-mm total length (Rose and Mesa 2012).
 It is not known what proportion of lamprey populations occur upstream of the intakes.
 Larger migrating juvenile lamprey (macrophthalmia, around 120-mm total length) would not be at risk of entrainment because of their size.
 Impingement risk for lamprey macrophthalmia would be very low given the intakes’ fish screens are designed to be protective of Chinook salmon fry and have approach velocity of 0.33 ft/s (Moser et al. 2015).
-Given the tendency for elevated river flows/precipitation events to coincide with Pacific lamprey macrophthalmia migrating in very high numbers (Goodman et al. 2015) or ammocoetes being flushed from burrows (Rose and Mesa 2012), potential near-field effects from diversions would be limited under all alternatives by inclusion of pulse flow protection measures to be applied to precipitation-generated pulse flow events from October through May (see Chapter 2).
-As described in Appendix 11A, river lamprey downstream migration may occur in spring/summer, during which time there would be little difference between NAA and the alternatives in terms of diversions.
-As discussed for winter-run Chinook salmon, there may be some small level of risk to juvenile lamprey from stranding behind the fish screens during very high flow events, but such events would be rare and would not differ between the alternatives and existing conditions in their frequency.
-There is a lack of information regarding potential near-field effects related to predation of lamprey in the vicinity of the screens, although given that the main period of migration/movement is associated with high flow events or during periods when diversions would not greatly differ between NAA and the alternatives (see discussion above), predation risk may be limited and will not differ between NAA and the alternatives.
+Given the tendency for elevated river flows/precipitation events to coincide with Pacific lamprey macrophthalmia migrating in very high numbers (Goodman et al. 2015) or ammocoetes being flushed from burrows (Rose and Mesa 2012), potential near-field effects from diversions would be limited under Alternatives 1, 2, and 3 by inclusion of pulse flow protection measures to be applied to precipitation-generated pulse flow events from October through May (as discussed in Chapter 2).
+As described in Appendix 11A, river lamprey downstream migration may occur in spring/summer, during which time there would be little difference between NAA and Alternatives 1, 2, and 3 in terms of diversions.
+As discussed for winter-run Chinook salmon, there may be some small level of risk to juvenile lamprey from stranding behind the fish screens during very high flow events, but such events would be rare and would not differ between Alternatives 1, 2, and 3 and the NAA in their frequency.
+There is a lack of information regarding potential near-field effects related to predation of lamprey in the vicinity of the screens, although given that the main period of migration/movement is associated with high flow events or during periods when diversions would not greatly differ between NAA and Alternatives 1, 2, and 3, predation risk may be limited and will not differ between NAA and Alternatives 1, 2, and 3.
 With respect to attraction of adult lamprey to reservoir releases to the Sacramento River and risk of stranding under Alternative 2, this risk would be minimized by the combination of the 60-foot-long apron and weir, as described further for winter-run Chinook salmon.

 Far-Field Effects